ojalaija/fullstackMOOC_exercises/Osa2/puhelinluettelo/README.md

-FullStack exercises for puhelinluettelo in part 2
+FullStack exercises for puhelinluettelo in part 2, the final version is here: https://github.com/ojalaija/fullstackMOOC_phonebook